Instrumentation and Control Technician

 Trade title: Instrumentation and Control Technician, in AB, MB, NB, NL, NS, ON, PE, SK

 Other titles used in provinces/territories: Industrial Instrument Mechanic (BC, YT), Industrial Instrument Technician (NU), Instrument Technician (NT)

 View the most recent standard.
 This is the complete description of the activities of the Instrumentation and Control Technician trade.
-It is used as the basis for the Red Seal exams for this trade.

 Please refer to the Essential Skills section of the trade’s Occupational Standard that describes the essential skills needed to succeed in this trade.